Photo: Bryan Dearsley / LuxuryUK

 Such is the opening line of Agatha Christie’s Peril at End House.
 The thoughts are from Hercule Poirot’s associate, Captain Hastings, the city of St. Loo is actually Torquay in South Devon, and the famous detective and his friend are sitting on the terrace of the Hotel Majestic, high on a headland, overlooking the sea.

-My wife and I sit on the terrace of the Imperial Hotel taking in the same magnificent coastal view, whilst enjoying a Devon cream tea, an afternoon ritual which includes a rather surprisingly delicious pastry, a mixture of jam and clotted cream on a tasty scone.
-The Majestic and Imperial are actually the same place, and today I am the marvellous detective and my spouse the somewhat blundering sidekick, at least in my own mind.
+My wife and I sit on the terrace of The Imperial Torquay taking in the same magnificent coastal view, whilst enjoying a Devon cream tea, an afternoon ritual which includes a rather surprisingly delicious pastry, a mixture of jam and clotted cream on a tasty scone.

 We had arrived in Torquay by train on a pleasant September afternoon and had booked in at the Grand Hotel next door to the station.
 The case we had undertaken was to snoop around this picturesque harbour town looking for clues about Christie’s life here, intent on travelling through her world.